-Designer Pro provides all the graphics tools you need to create just about any graphical object on your page, as well as a range of pre-designed graphical elements in the Designs Gallery.
+Photo & Graphic Designer provides all the graphics tools you need to create just about any graphical object on your page, as well as a range of pre-designed graphical elements in the Designs Gallery.
 There are several basic drawing tools that let you create rectangles, ellipses, regular polygons stars or any shape you like.

-Designer Pro provides vector drawing tools, which means you can resize, edit the outline shape and re-color with no loss of quality.
+Photo & Graphic Designer provides vector drawing tools, which means you can resize, edit the outline shape and re-color with no loss of quality.
 You can zoom in to see almost infinite detail, and all edits can be undone.
-For details on drawing rectangles/squares, circles/ellipses and other shapes, see Drawing Lines and Shapes and Shape Handling.